 How long do dairy calves stay with their mothers and why are they separated?

-After spending the first few hours outdoors with their dams, calves are taken indoors and reared in clean sheds.
-Here they are protected from the weather and predators, fed milk and solid feed so they can grow and thrive.1
+Separating calves from cows is recommended for the health and welfare of both cows and calves.
+After these first few hours, calves are taken indoors and reared in clean sheds.
+In this environment, they are safe from weather and predators and receive the milk and solid feed they need to grow and thrive.1

-Calves are born with low immunity, and this is boosted by drinking colostrum, the first milk from their mothers, in the first 24 hours of life.2 Australian research shows that nearly 40% of all calves fail to get enough colostrum and are three times more likely to get very low levels of immunity if left in the paddock with their dams.5 Inadequate colostrum intake leads to calves becoming vulnerable to germs and illness.3 In calf sheds, farmers monitor colostrum intake, and make sure calves drink enough to build strong immune systems and protect them from disease.
-Separating calves from adult cows is also recommended by vets to prevent spread of diseases such as Bovine Johne’s Disease, a chronic infection of the gut which is spread to calves from adult cow faeces.4
+Calves are born with low immunity, and this is boosted by drinking colostrum, the first milk from their mothers, in the first 24 hours of life.2 Australian research shows that nearly 40% of all calves fail to get enough colostrum and are three times more likely to get very low levels of immunity if left in the paddock with their dams.4 Inadequate colostrum intake leads to calves becoming vulnerable to germs and illness.3 In calf sheds, farmers monitor colostrum intake, and make sure calves drink enough to build strong immune systems and protect them from disease.
+Separating calves from adult cows is also recommended by vets to prevent spread of diseases such as Bovine Johne’s Disease, a chronic infection of the gut which is spread to calves from adult cow faeces.5

 Separating calves protects the cow’s health too.
 Modern dairy cows produce more milk than a single calf can drink: on average 20 L per day, and up to 40 L at peak times.
-A calf only drinks 5 to 10 L per day which leaves the cow at risk of painful udder swelling and mastitis.
+A calf only drinks roughly 10 L per day which leaves the cow at risk of painful udder swelling and mastitis.
 Milking machines can completely and hygienically empty the udder, reducing the risk of blockage or infection.

 The average Australian dairy herd is close to 250 cows.
 They usually graze in large paddocks and walk around 2 to 3 km a day, sometimes returning to a new pasture after milking.
 This is appropriate for an adult cow, but too much for young calves to manage.
 Separating the calves protects them from over-exertion and stress during long periods of walking.